featherplain/amethyst/README.md

 ## Setup your project

+1. Make WordPress environment.

 1. Install some dependencies.

         $ cd path/to/directory ; npm install

-2. To run gulp tasks with proxy mode, Set hostname on line 18 in gulpfile.js.
+1. To run gulp tasks with proxy mode, Set hostname on line 18 in gulpfile.js.
 Default is `amethyst.dev`.

         'vhost'          : 'amethyst.dev'

-2. Run gulp.
+1. Run gulp.
 You don't need to install gulp globally.

         // proxy mode
         $ npm run gulp